aiddata/geo-hpc/README.md

 contains generic merge script (temporally agnostic) for use with gen 3 sciclone extract outputs

+## builder (prototype)
+early version of script to automatically create and run jobs for a given selection of datasets

 ## data post
 postprocessing scripts for working with extract data